RostyslavDzhohola/family-tele-chatGPT/README.md

 4. Create a bot with Telegram BotFather to get the `TELEGRAM_BOT_TOKEN`.
 You can contact BotFather [here](https://telegram.me/BotFather).

+5. Add the bot to a chat group and give it admin permissions to enable it to work in group chats.

 ### Running the Bot
 Start the bot with:
 ```sh